Piankh

-Piankh was a High Priest of Amun during the 21st Dynasty.

-Chronological and genealogical position
+Piankh or Payankh was a High Priest of Amun during the 21st Dynasty.
+Piankh has been assumed to be a son of Herihor and the heir to the Theban office, however recent studies have shown that Piankh was actually Herihor's Predecessor.
+Piankh also held positions as the King's scribe, King's son of Kush, Overseer of the granaries, and commander of the archers of Upper Egypt.

+Piankh in his position as Viceroy of Kush, would lead an army into Nubia where he would confront a Pinehesy of the former Viceroy of Kush.
+There is a debate because Piankh would have been living in Nubia, if he wanted to meet them in battle or secretly negotiate with Pinehesy.
+Piankh may have not been a loyal servant of Ramesses XI because of the negotiations that were taking place between Piankh and Pinhesy.
+While it is not known as to what Piankh's motivations were he would reunify the viceroyalty and the High priesthood in Kush after defeating Pinehesy.
+However, this reunification would only last until his death when Pinehesy would take back his position of power.

+Piankh in his campaigns against Pinhesy, Piankh would finance his campaign through the sacking of Necropolis.
+Sacking of Necropolis would become a policy viceroyalty made by Piankh that would be continued under the priesthood after his death.

+Background

 While the High Priest of Amun Piankh (or Payankh) has been assumed to be a son-in-law of Herihor and his heir to the Theban office of the High Priest of Amun, recent studies by Karl Jansen-Winkeln of the surviving temple inscriptions and monumental works by Herihor and Piankh in Upper Egypt imply that Piankh was actually Herihor's predecessor.

 Piankh held a number of official positions including High Priest of Amun, King's scribe, King's son of Kush, Overseer of the foreign countries to the South, overseer of the granaries and commander of the archers of the whole of [Upper] Egypt.
 He was succeeded in office by either Herihor or his son Pinedjem.

 Family

 The identity of Piankh's wife has not been established beyond doubt.
 In the Temple of Luxor there is a graffito of which only rudimentary traces of the beginning of her name have survived.
 These have been interpreted as either an "h" (Gardiner's Sign List V28, supporting Hrere) or as "ndjm" (Gardiner's Sign List M29).
 The latter solution would favour a model in which Piankh was married to a lady Nodjmet.
 Recently it has been argued that there were actually two ladies called Nodjmet: the first one, Nodjmet A, the wife of Piankh and mother of Herihor; the second one, Nodjmet B, the wife of Herihor.

 Whereas the identity of his wife remains uncertain, it is beyond doubt that he had a son called Pinedjem.